 - As you can see it's all butter so use it such that it complements the cake.
-A nice light and airy cake will be a better match than a dense cake.
+Beautiful light and airy cake will be a better match than a dense cake.
 A dense cake with an all butter butterscotch frosting might be a bit too much.
 Unless of course, that indulgence is what you are looking for.

 - This buttercream does not do so well with piping - it's much softer than regular powdered sugar buttercreams.

 - Butterscotch sauce - This is, of course, the critical ingredient.
-I always use homemade butterscotch sauce but I think any store-bought might work just as well.
+I always use homemade butterscotch sauce, but I think any store-bought might work just as well.
 By the way, it takes five minutes to make homemade butterscotch.
 I highly recommend not using very fresh made butterscotch sauce.
-Use one that’s cooled completely but not chilled.
+Use one that's cooled completely but not chilled.
 Chilled butterscotch may not blend well in the butter.
 If the butterscotch you have is stiff, let it sit at room temperature for a few minutes.
 If necessary, place in the microwave for 10 seconds only.

 - Powdered sugar - It's best to use powdered sugar made from cane sugar, not beet sugar.
 Beet sugar tends to give a very grainy buttercream.